 - If you can, search with someone else—if you find your cat, he may be easier to catch with someone else there.

 - Bring tools with you: flashlight to check in dark spaces, a carrier in case you find him, a towel to contain him if he’s fractious, some food or his favourite treats to lure him.

 - If someone has sighted your cat, you may need to set a live trap.
 Even some of the friendliest indoor cats will display aggressive behaviour once removed from their “territory”.
 This may mean your cat won’t respond to you.
 He could even shut down and starve himself.
 Never leave a live trap set unless you can check it at least every few hours.

-- Visit the Ottawa Humane Society at least every other day
+- Contact the Ottawa Humane Society regularly

 - The OHS holds stray animals on behalf of the City for three full days (not including day of entry).

 - Our staff will guide you through the process of searching for your cat.